 Workshop “Idea of God, Morality and Religious Practice.
-Kant’s Critical Philosophy of Religion Revisited” on 7 June 2024
+Kant’s Critical Philosophy of Religion Revisited”

 Kant’s philosophy of religion is perceived very differently, often skeptically: Some celebrate it, following Heinrich Heine, as the act of an intellectual revolutionary who “decapitated” God.
 Others criticize Kant’s half-heartedness, saying that he did not consistently apply his own sapere aude principle to religion.
 Finally, the interpretation of Kant’s philosophy of religion as moral pedagogy is very widespread.